 Steve Row worked 24 years as a reporter and editor at The Richmond (Va.)
 News Leader (1968-92) and then 11 years in journalism education outreach on behalf of Richmond Newspapers, Inc., in scholastic journalism classes in approximately 20 Richmond area high schools (1992-2003).
 During his time in the newsroom, he was the main substitute classical music reviewer for the paper and reviewed Richmond Symphony, Richmond Sinfonia, touring orchestra, and other musical group performances, as well as wrote occasional music-related feature stories.
 After taking early retirement in 2003, he relocated to Knoxville, Tenn., where he edited the local city magazine for more than a year and did freelance writing.
 He sang in the Maryville Community Chorus for 2004, 2005, and 2006 spring programs.
 He relocated to Greenville, N.C., in June 2006 and does freelance writing and editing for local and regional magazines.
 He has written features for the quarterly East magazine at East Carolina University and contributes fine and performing arts previews to the magazine.
 Row sings in the St. Paul's Episcopal Church choir in Greenville and the Greenville Choral Society, and he is a member of the board of directors of the choral society.

 George M. Stephens, amateur musician, received the Raleigh Medal of Arts in 1985 for volunteer activities, including service as a member of the NC Symphony Board of Trustees, president of the Raleigh Chamber Music Guild, chairman of the Raleigh Performing Arts Center Task Force, and president of the Raleigh Concert Band.
 He was chairman of the Buncombe County Chapter of the NC Symphony and Director of Development at its headquarters in Raleigh.
-He sang in the Brevard Festival Chorus, the Raleigh Oratorio Society and a church choir, and he plays flute in the Raleigh Concert Band.
+He sang in the Brevard Festival Chorus, the Raleigh Oratorio Society and a church choir, and played the flute in the Raleigh Concert Band.
 His service as a critic began in 2002 at the invitation of CVNC.
+Stephens died in February of 2021, and his obituary can be accessed here.

 Carter Stevens is a student at Brevard College working towards his BA in music.
 Currently he studies organ with Kyle Ritter and jazz improvisation with Steve Wilson.
 He has an active performance schedule outside of the college, serving as organist of St. John the Baptist Catholic Church in Tryon, NC, and playing jazz gigs throughout the Asheville area.